-To change the mode, push the height select switch on either side of " \land " (higher) or " \lor " (lower).
+To change the mode, push the height select switch on either side of " \wedge " (higher) or " \vee " (lower).

 The height control indicator light indicates which mode is selected.
 (See "(e) Height control indicator light" described below.)

 Selecting the "HI" mode-